CZDanol/streamdeck-discordmixer/README.md

 If you have some feedback, ask around on [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp) on the `#danols-plugin-support` channel.

-Also special thanks to Krabs for helping me out :)
+Also cudos to Krabs for helping me out :)

 ![](etc/sshot.png)